junxit/us-congress-code/title-12/chapter-6a/sec-635e.md

 (July 31, 1945, ch.
 341, § 6, formerly § 7, 59 Stat.
 529; Oct.
 3, 1951, ch.
 445, § 1(b), 65 Stat.
 367; May 21, 1953, ch.
 64, § 2, 67 Stat.
 28; Aug.
 9, 1954, ch.
 660, § 3(b), 68 Stat.
 678; Pub.
 L. 85–424, § 1(2), May 22, 1958, 72 Stat.
 133; Pub.
 L. 88–101, § 1(b), Aug.
 20, 1963, 77 Stat.
 128; Pub.
 L. 90–267, § 1(a), (e), Mar.
 13, 1968, 82 Stat.
 47, 49; Pub.
 L. 92–126, § 1(b)(3), Aug.
 17, 1971, 85 Stat.
 345; Pub.
 L. 93–646, § 8, Jan.
 4, 1975, 88 Stat.
 2336; Pub.
 L. 95–630, title XIX, §§ 1905, 1914, Nov.
 10, 1978, 92 Stat.
 3725, 3727; Pub.
 L. 97–35, title III, § 381(a), Aug.
 13, 1981, 95 Stat.
 431; Pub.
 L. 98–181, title I [title VI, §§ 615, 620(d)], Nov.
 30, 1983, 97 Stat.
 1256, 1261; Pub.
 L. 99–472, §§ 13, 17, Oct.
 15, 1986, 100 Stat.
 1204, 1205; Pub.
 L. 102–145, § 121(1), Oct.
 28, 1991, as added Pub.
 L. 102–266, § 102, Apr.
 1, 1992, 106 Stat.
 95; renumbered § 6 and amended Pub.
 L. 102–429, title I, §§ 109(b), 121(c)(2), Oct.
 21, 1992, 106 Stat.
 2193, 2199; Pub.
 L. 106–569, title XI, § 1104(a)(3), Dec.
 27, 2000, 114 Stat.
 3031; Pub.
 L. 107–189, § 5, June 14, 2002, 116 Stat.
 699; Pub.
 L. 109–438, § 9, Dec.
 20, 2006, 120 Stat.
 3275; Pub.
 L. 112–122, § 3, May 30, 2012, 126 Stat.
 350; Pub.
 L. 114–94, div.
 E, title LI, §§ 51001, 51002(a), Dec.
 4, 2015, 129 Stat.
 1763.)

 ## Notes

-### Amendment of Section

-Pub.
-L. 114–94, div.
-E, title LI, § 51002, Dec.
-4, 2015, 129 Stat.
-1763, provided that, effective on the date that is one year after Dec.
-4, 2015, this section is amended: (1) by redesignating subsection (b) as subsection (c); and (2) by inserting after subsection (a) the following: “(b) Reserve requirement “The Bank shall build to and hold in reserve, to protect against future losses, an amount that is not less than 5 percent of the aggregate amount of disbursed and outstanding loans, guarantees, and insurance of the Bank.”
-See 2015 Amendment note below.

 ### Prior Provisions